 - Climbing shoes

-Proper hiking shows which protest your ankles.
+Proper hiking shoes which protect your ankles.
 Also, walking with trekking poles would be better.

 - Proper clothes

-Clothes made of materials that protect you against low temperatures, strong wind, and rain.
-On the mountain the weather can suddenly change, so do not forget rain gear.
+Choose clothes made of materials that protect you against low temperatures, strong wind, and rain.
+On the mountain, the weather can suddenly change so always bring rain gear and wear multiple layers of clothes.
+Even in the hot summer months, the temperature at the top is often just above 0 degrees at sunrise.

 - Water and food

-Bring approx. 1-2 litres of water and enough snacks.
-It is important to gear up especially when you climb the mountain on the trails with few huts along the way.
+Bring approx. 1-2 liters of water and enough snacks.
+While you can get some (hot) drinks and snacks at the huts along the way it is important to gear up.
+Especially when you climb the mountain on the trails with few huts along the way.

 - Cash money